saminacodes/tw-demo-assets/README.md

 Series of 30 shapes with a .json and .csv metadata files.

+### Stars

+Series of 5 different colored Stars.
+Great for quicker demos.

 ### Animated Squares

 Series of 5 animated squares in a .gif format- great for testing gifs.